Start A Business – Business Entity Formations

 A partnership, this form of business consists of two people, one who assumes personal responsibility and at least one other who is limited.
 This limited partner is not personally responsible for debts, but also forfeits rights to run the business or be involved in daily management.
 In this form, you must file documentation with the secretary of state.

-Professional Corporations and PLLCs
+Professional Corporations And PLLCs

 Under state law some licensed professionals may only be practiced within a professional business entity.
 These are similar to their non-professional counterparts but may require additional approval from state agencies.

-Contact our business attorneys at Sutton Sachs Meyer for all of your business formation needs and get the answers you want to start a business today!
+Contact our business attorneys at Sutton Sachs Meyer PLLC for all of your business formation needs and get the answers you want to start a business today!
 Flat fee packages are available that include all necessary steps when starting a business.